VezertVezert

 • Content sections receiving far less engagement than expected

-These signals form the basis of a CRO strategy after website launch.
-They indicate where conversion optimization should focus first.
+These signals form the basis of a CRO strategy after launch.
+They show where conversion optimization should focus first.

 Why Websites Naturally Lose Efficiency Over Time